104 Years - Established 1913

 November bears fruit.

-MCA member Nicholas Lever is currently sailing solo around from Whitby to Maryport via the Caledonian Canal, a section for which he’ll be accompanied by his wife from June 10th .
+MCA member Nicholas Lever has been sailing solo around from Whitby to Maryport via the Caledonian Canal, a section for which he was accompanied by his wife.
 He’s doing a blog of the trip with some videos.
-Please visit this link http://withthetide.com to see how they’re getting on.
+Please visit this link http://withthetide.com to see how they got on.